 - I. A leave of absence will be permitted for the following: - A. Where fire department scheduling and staffing can accommodate the absence without placing an undue burden on all other personnel. - B. For difficult circumstances of a personal nature such as illness or injury with no residual department sick leave. - C. For fire-science related educational purposes. - D. For travel, but limited to once every five years per individual. - II.
 A leave of absence shall be granted for a maximum period of 90 days.
-At that time a review of an extension request will be made based on department staffing, injuries, etc. STANDARDS FOR EDUCATIONAL COST REIMBURSEMENT (EXHIBIT D)
+At that time a review of an extension request will be made based on department staffing, injuries, etc.

+STANDARDS FOR EDUCATIONAL INCENTIVES (EXHIBIT D)

-The purpose of the Educational Cost Reimbursement Program is to promote continued education and training throughout the workforce.
-The Reimbursement Program works in two ways; by providing a higher level of reimbursement for higher degree of education, and by requiring annual education or training to maintain the reimbursement.
+The purpose of the Educational Incentive Program is to promote continued education and training throughout the workforce.
+The Incentive Program works in two ways; by providing a higher level of incentive for higher degree of education, and by requiring annual education or training to maintain the incentive.

 - 1. First Level: All employees who achieve 30 units towards a Fire Science degree shall receive a sum of \$42.50 per month, for 12 months thereafter. - 2.
 Second Level: All employees who have a Fire Science degree or 60 units toward a Fire Science degree shall receive a sum equivalent to 2.5% of base monthly salary, for 12 months thereafter.
 Base salary will be established by the salary table in Section 2 of this agreement.
-Differential pay, incentive pay, or any other form of compensation will not be included for the calculation of Educational Cost Reimbursement. - 3.
+Differential pay, incentive pay, or any other form of compensation will not be included for the calculation of Educational Incentive. - 3.
 Third Level: All employees who have a Bachelor's Degree, from an accredited school, shall receive a sum equivalent to 5% of base monthly salary, for 12 months thereafter.
 Base salary will be established by the salary table in Section 2 of this agreement.
-Differential pay, incentive pay, or any other form of compensation will not be included for the calculation of Educational Cost Reimbursement. - 4.
-Required Continued Education and Training: In order to retain reimbursement in each subsequent year, an employee will be required to complete 10 hours of training for the first level of reimbursement or 20 hours of training for the second level and third level. - 5.
-Eligible Education and Training: The Reimbursement program shall be based on hours completed in education and training programs while off duty.
+Differential pay, incentive pay, or any other form of compensation will not be included for the calculation of Educational Incentive. - 4.
+Required Continued Education and Training: In order to retain incentive in each subsequent year, an employee will be required to complete 10 hours of training for the first level of incentive, 15 hours of training for the second level, and 20 hours of training for the third level. - 5.
+Eligible Education and Training: The Incentive program shall be based on hours completed in education and training programs while off duty.
 Eligible programs include: College curriculum classes required to complete an Associate's or Bachelor's Degree, both online and traditional format; National Fire Academy classes; State Fire Marshal classes; NWCG/CCIICS classes; FEMA classes; Marin County Fire Chief Association classes; and those classes authorized and approved by the educational committee. - 6.
+Incentive Hours: Receipt of overtime, compensatory time, coverage for, or tuition reimbursement for continuing education/training will not disqualify hours spent in that training from counting toward an employee's annually required hours. - 7.
+Incentive CE hours that that DO NOT qualify: required Department Management Training, required EMT or Paramedic Continuing Education, required special team training, i.e. US&R, Haz-Mat, CISM Team Training, etc.

-Accreditation: All college level course work to eligible must be from an accredited school as identified by the US Department of Education accreditation database: http://ope.ed.gov/accreditation/search.aspx - 7.
+- 8. Accreditation: All college level course work to eligible must be from an accredited school as identified by the US Department of Education accreditation database: http://ope.ed.gov/accreditation/search.aspx - 9.
 Educational units/credits: College units or credits can be converted to eligible educational hours based on the following formula: